georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 <p align="center">
   <img src="/img/posts/fraud_prod/graphs/2_status_by_gender.png" />
 </p>
 The number of fraud claims by gender is close to being evenly split, although females have a hair more.
 All of all auto accident claims, combined fraud and non-faud, females seem to have more auto accident claimes than males.
-So much for putting the age old adage about females not having the best driving skills to bed.
+So much for putting to rest the age old adage about females not having the best driving skills.

 ### Witnesses
 <p align="center">